 The dean of the faculty will render a decision with such terms as the dean of the faculty determines to be appropriate.
 The dean of the faculty’s decision is final, and no further appeal will be permitted.

 h.
-The Doshisha Committee (Voted by the Faculty December 1994).
+The Doshisha Committee (voted by the faculty, December 1994).
 The Doshisha Committee shall coordinate all formal relations between Amherst College and Doshisha University, including the selection of participants in the faculty exchange (the Amherst-Doshisha Professorship), and the selection of the Amherst-Doshisha Fellow.
-The Committee shall also coordinate the selection of the Neesima and Uchimura Scholars with Doshisha University and the Amherst Admission Office.
+The committee shall also coordinate the selection of the Neesima and Uchimura Scholars with Doshisha University and the Amherst's Office of Admission.

 j.
-The Faculty Computer Committee.
-The Faculty Computer Committee consists of three faculty members appointed by the Committee of Six for two-year terms and one student member elected by the student government.
-In addition, the Director of Information Technology (IT), the Director of Academic Technology Services (ATS), and the Librarian of the College are ex officio members without vote.
+The Faculty Computer Committee The Faculty Computer Committee consists of three faculty members appointed by the Committee of Six for two-year terms and one student member elected by the student government.
+In addition, the chief information officer of Information Technology (IT), the director of Academic Technology Services (ATS), and the librarian of the college are ex officio members without vote.
 One of the faculty members serves as chair.
-The committee advises the Director of IT and the Director of ATS on topics related to the use of computer technology in support of research and instruction and on other IT issues affecting the academic life of the College.
-One member of the committee serves as a faculty representative to the College's Internet Strategy Group.
-(Voted by the Faculty, November 2007)
+The committee advises the director of IT and the director of ATS on topics related to the use of computer technology in support of research and instruction and on other IT issues affecting the academic life of the college.
+One member of the committee serves as a faculty representative to the College's Internet Strategy Group (voted by the faculty, November 2007).

 l.
-Committee on Health Professions.
-The Committee on Health Professions is composed of four faculty members appointed by the Committee of Six, including at least one each from Biology, Chemistry, and Physics, and the Health Professions Adviser.
-Faculty members normally serve for three years, and one serves as Chair.
+Committee on Health Professions The Committee on Health Professions is composed of four faculty members appointed by the Committee of Six, including at least one each from the Departments of Biology, Chemistry, and Physics, and the health professions adviser.
+Faculty members normally serve for three years, and one serves as chair.

 The Health Professions Committee recommends policies affecting students planning for careers in medicine and other health professions, provides academic advising and support for those students, and prepares recommendation materials for students and graduates applying to health professions schools.

 m.
-The Committee on International Education.
-The Committee on International Education is composed of three members of the Faculty (each from a different department), one of whom will serve as chair, and the Director of International Experience and Registrar, ex officio.
+The Committee on International Education The Committee on International Education is composed of three members of the faculty (each from a different department), one of whom will serve as chair, and the director of education abroad, dean for international students and global engagement (voted by the faculty November 2015), and registrar, ex officio.
 The term for the faculty members of the committee is three years.
 Members of the committee and the committee’s chair are appointed by the Committee of Six.
 The committee shapes policies and procedures for evaluating and approving study-abroad programs for Amherst students.
-The members maintain and review a list of College-approved study-abroad programs, review student petitions for study-abroad programs that are not already on the College-approved list, review student evaluations of all international educational programs, facilitate communication between the Faculty and the Director of International Experience to aid in advising, and consult with the Director to identify new opportunities for international experiences and to facilitate student participation in them.
+The members maintain and review a list of college-approved study-abroad programs, review student petitions for study-abroad programs that are not already on the college-approved list, review student evaluations of all international educational programs, facilitate communication between the faculty and the director of education abroad to aid in advising, and consult with the director to identify new opportunities for international experiences and to facilitate student participation in them.

 r.
-Committee on Priorities and Resources.
-(Voted by the faculty, May 2010) The Committee on Priorities and Resources (CPR) is a committee of faculty, students, and staff (with a faculty member as chair), with officers of the administration (the president, the dean of the faculty, the provost, the chief financial officer and a budget officer from his or her office, and the director of human resources) present ex officio (amended by vote of the faculty, May 2014).
+Committee on Priorities and Resources (voted by the faculty, May 2010).
+The Committee on Priorities and Resources (CPR) is a committee of faculty, students, and staff (with a faculty member as chair), with officers of the administration (the president, the dean of the faculty, the chief financial and administrative officer and the director of budget and analysis, and the chief human resources officer) present ex officio (amended by vote of the faculty, May 2014).
 The four faculty members, at least one each from the humanities, the social sciences, and the natural sciences, normally serve for a term of three years, and their terms of office are generally staggered so that each year no more than two new members of the committee and the chair are nominated by the Committee of Six and elected by the faculty.
 To assure continuity of membership on the CPR, the Committee of Six will endeavor to nominate members of the faculty whose service on the committee will not be interrupted for two or three years.